 I’d still argue that it’s risky, though, and what’s to say they won’t have more budget issues in the future?
 I’d still take the new job rather than the counter offer in this case, but it’s debatable.

 There really aren’t too many other scenarios where it makes sense to accept a counter offer.
 I strongly advise against it usually.

 Even if the employer offers you a promotion or boost in job title, this is likely to be a short-term ploy to keep the team fully-staffed.
 It doesn’t guarantee they’ll treat you well or even let you stay with them long-term!
 They could still look to replace you quickly after you accept.

 So we’ve looked at the potential risks now.
 It’s time to wrap up with a conclusion.

 Should you accept a counter offer?
-For 99% of people in 99% of situations, it just does not make sense to accept a counter offer.
+For 90% of people, it just does not make sense to accept a counter offer.
 It’s risky and can end up damaging your long-term career growth and reputation.

 Every time a friend asks me, “should I accept a counter offer,” I tell them “no” because of this.